dakilaledesma/intro-ml/sklearn.md

 <sub> Table 1: Training words and target labels in two languages </sub>

-This is a simple way to think about your training and target arrays.
-For classification, your data is structured in a way that X is the data you want to train on, and y is the label (or answer) associated with the data.
+The above table (make sure to read the headers) is a simple way to think about your training and target arrays.
+For classification, your data is structured in a way that "X" is the data you want to train on, and "y" is the label (or answer) associated with the data.

-However, you'll have to change these words into a number representation in order to use them as data for our models.
-The ```ord()``` function allows us to convert a character into an integer.
-Using ```ord()``` and a for loop, we can iterature through a word and change every character into a number representation.
+However, as you have learnt in class already, you cannot just put in words into a model in verbatim.
+You'll have to change these words into a number representation in order to use them as data for our models.

+Python's ```ord()``` function allows us to convert a character into an integer.
+Using ```ord()``` and a for loop, we can iterate through a word and change every character into a number representation.
 We store these integers into an array that represents the original word.

 ```python
 string_to_ord = []